smetam/pylae/README.md

 Depending on your needs you might need only one file or all of them.

 ## Algorithm explanation

+Using PyLAE with different genomes and/or sets of markers A different set of putative ancestral populations or a different set of markers require additional processing.
+First, we need to collect a database of putatively un-admixed individuals.
+If there is an existing validated set of ancestry informative features, these markers should run the admixture in supervised mode.
+For each self-reported ancestry, samples should be clustered based on their admixture profiles to identify subgroups within each self-reported ancestry.
+These subgroups are then examined using information about the studied population's history, and the most representative subset is retained.
+Then, putative ancestral populations (from 15 to 20 individuals per group) are generated for every ancestry.
+The validity and stability of the ancestral populations are evaluated using 1) PCA, 2) leave-one-out supervised admixture, and 3) by application of supervised admixture to the original datase

 Algorithm can be split into 4 stages:
 * Data preparation
 * Calculating probabilities of assigning each SNP to populations using naive bayes algorithm.